 If you are disqualified, then you cannot be a director of a company, act as a director, promote a company, be involved in the formation of a company or have an influence over the way a company is run.

 The Department for Business, Innovation and Skills can investigate and prosecute directors for malpractice or for breaching a previous order.

-Direct Barristers can identify a Barrister who specialises in Director Disqualification matters and who can advise you as to your prospects of success, assist you to prepare your case and represent you at any hearings.
+We will identify a Barrister who can advise you as to your prospects of success, assist you to prepare your case and represent you at any hearings.